dannylimanseta/Slingshot/README.md

    - Spawn in upper portion of playfield
    - Award x2 points per hit (shows "x2" popup)
    - Use crit sprite if available, otherwise fallback to attack sprite

+4. **Multiplier Blocks**
+   - Rare spawns
+   - If hit this turn, apply a one-time damage multiplier to the turn (`config.score.damageMultiplier`)
+   - Label shows the current multiplier (e.g., x4)

+5. **AOE Blocks**
+   - Adds +3 bonus damage on hit and flags the turn as AOE, causing the final damage to hit all enemies
+   - Bonus configurable via code (can be moved to config)

+6. **Potion Blocks**
+   - Heals the player (`config.heal.potionHeal`, default 8 HP)

 ## Ball Mechanics
 - Ball speeds up slightly on each bounce (+1% per bounce)